g-ser/wavelength-assignment/README.md

- Markup : * Construction of the auxiliary graph: Each lightpath becomes a node (vertex) in the auxiliary graph.
+         * Construction of the auxiliary graph: Each lightpath becomes a node (vertex) in the auxiliary graph.
 When two lightpaths share the same fiber link, the corresponding vertices of the auxiliary graph should be connected.
              * Nested bullet
              * Sub-nested bullet etc
          * Color the nodes of the auxiliary graph such that no two adjacent nodes have the same color.
 Module [assignwavelengths.py](https://github.com/g-ser/wavelength-assignment/blob/master/assignwavelengths.py) includes function coloringGraph which is able to perform the coloring of a given graph using two different algorithms based on the input given to the function.

 ⋅⋅* Unordered sub-list.